MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 4. Run `Get-AadrmConfiguration` and make a copy of the BPOSId value.

-    The following is an example of output from Get-AadrmConfiguration:
+    An example of output from Get-AadrmConfiguration:

 		    BPOSId                                   : 23976bc6-dcd4-4173-9d96-dad1f48efd42